aubm/aubm-website/content/posts/everybody-should-play-dungeons-and-dragons.md

 Habits die hard and situations eventually look alike.
 This is so true that to a given situation, the party might end up always responding the same way.
 If we don’t watch it, soon all D&D sessions look the same, and the theater of the mind where anything memorable and wacky can happen, turns more and more into a lesser Skyrim.
 Those of you who have played D&D, take a moment to remember some highlights of your past games, the strong moments that brought you the most joy.
 I'm willing to bet that for a majority of you, we will most often find sequences not resulting from an action of your own character, but rather situations to which decisions of other characters have led, or at least to which they have contributed.
 Who more than anyone but you can surprise you?
 The best campaign memories come from when the unexpected happened (regardless of the outcome which either ended in failure or success), not from when the perfectly anticipated happened.
 It’s easy to forget that, and to focus only on the solutions that we’ve already seen working.

-> - (DM) You arrive near a wooden fence made of 10 foot high logs, deeply sunk in the mud.
+<div>- (DM) You arrive near a wooden fence made of 10 foot high logs, deeply sunk in the mud.
 The fence circles an enemy camp from which you only perceive a thin line of fire camp smoke escaping above.
 You see a guard watching.
 You stand in the dark at the edge of the forest about 50 feet from the entrance to the camp.
 The guard has not spotted you yet.
-What do you do?
+What do you do?</div>
-> - (Leonard) I'll go around and use my thaumaturgy to provoke a sound to come from the other side of the camp to try and distract the guard.
+<div>- (Leonard) I'll go around and use my thaumaturgy to provoke a sound to come from the other side of the camp to try and distract the guard.</div>
-> - (Penny) Wait a second, we don't know anything about this camp yet.
-For all we know, there are patrols around, it's too risky.
+<div>- (Penny) Wait a second, we don't know anything about this camp yet.
+For all we know, there are patrols around, it's too risky.</div>
-> - (Howard) No worries, we can go together, and I can cast Pass without Trace.
+<div>- (Howard) No worries, we can go together, and I can cast Pass without Trace.</div>
-> - (Bernadette) Or, as usual, I turn into a rat, and I sneak into the camp without attracting attention.
+<div>- (Bernadette) Or, as usual, I turn into a rat, and I sneak into the camp without attracting attention.</div>

 In this situation, Bernadette's solution will probably be deemed the most effective by all, and if we leave aside the fun of experimenting with an innovative solution, then the group will logically go with it, since they already have seen it working many times in the past.
 Characters leveling up and unlocking new abilities help mitigate the feeling of repetitiveness.
 This is the native tool built into RPGs to alleviate the risk of player fatigue.
 But let's remember we're playing D&D, not Skyrim.
 Players' creativity and their ability to reinvent is our best lever.

-> - (Leonard) I'll go around and use my thaumaturgy to provoke a sound to come from the other side of the camp to try and distract the guard.
+<div>- (Leonard) I'll go around and use my thaumaturgy to provoke a sound to come from the other side of the camp to try and distract the guard.</div>
-> - (Penny) Wait a second, we don't know anything about this camp yet.
-For all we know, there are patrols around, it's too risky.
+<div>- (Penny) Wait a second, we don't know anything about this camp yet.
+For all we know, there are patrols around, it's too risky.</div>
-> - (Howard) No worries, we can go together, and I can cast Pass without Trace.
+<div>- (Howard) No worries, we can go together, and I can cast Pass without Trace.</div>
-> - (Raj) We still have the polyjuice we found earlier, I could go there, looking as their leader, and demand that they hand over the hostage to me, making up whatever reason for it.
+<div>- (Raj) We still have the polyjuice we found earlier, I could go there, looking as their leader, and demand that they hand over the hostage to me, making up whatever reason for it.</div>
-> - (Bernadette) I really like the sound of that, though we are not entirely sure that the polyjuice was brewed with their actual leader's hair.
+<div>- (Bernadette) I really like the sound of that, though we are not entirely sure that the polyjuice was brewed with their actual leader's hair.</div>
-> - (Penny) The odds are about 9 on 10, but I definitely want to see how that would play out anyway!
+<div>- (Penny) The odds are about 9 on 10, but I definitely want to see how that would play out anyway!</div>

 Whatever the outcome, I bet that will be cooler and more memorable.
 A solution that works is a good solution, but it doesn’t mean it is the only good solution.